tripphamm/react-scaled-props/README.md

 ### withScaledProps

 - High-order component which injects scaled props into any component
-- Scaled props can respond to width OR height changes via `scaledBy`
+- Scaled props can respond to width OR height changes (see `scaledBy`)
-- Individual scaled props can override the global min/max screen sizes set by `ScaledPropsProvider` via `min/maxScreenSizeOverride`
+- Individual scaled props can override the global min/max screen sizes set by `ScaledPropsProvider` (see `min/maxScreenSizeOverride`)
   Examples:

 ```jsx